Frexmax/Tetris-x86-64-Assembly/README.md

 The overall gameplay has been kept true to the original with some minor changes in the way the level is updated!
 In our version the level is updated per 5 blocks, which, like in the original, slightly increases the default speed of the blocks.

+## Technical Documentation
+Interested in the technical details and implementation of the game ?
+Then please explore the [Technical Documentation Section](https://github.com/Frexmax/Tetris-x86-64-Assembly/tree/main/docs)

 ## Acknoledgments
 This project was the result of great collaboration with [@batm0use](https://github.com/batm0use)